Recovering Risk-Neutral Moments from Options: Estimating nonlinear payoffs using projection

 where the inequality is interpreted componentwise on the chosen state grid.
 This convex quadratic program enforces a nonnegative replication in every state and, hence, a nonnegative variance estimate.
 Similarly, one may impose direct restrictions on the portfolio weights, for example, the componentwise bound $\beta \ge -c$ for some $c > 0$ to reflect borrowing constraints. \end{rem}

-\begin{rem}[Weighted least squares] The replicating portfolio in \eqref{eq:g_hat} penalizes deviations equally across states (stock prices).
-In applications it can be preferable to penalize errors more heavily near the forward price---where the risk-neutral measure places more mass--—and less heavily in the tails.
-This can be implemented via weighted least squares:

-where $W=\mathrm{diag}(w_1,\dots,w_{n_s})$ collects state weights.
-The (infeasible) theoretically optimal choice sets weights proportional to the risk-neutral density, $w_i \propto f_{\ttt}^{Q}(s_i)$.
-A practical alternative is a Cauchy distribution centered at the forward price with a scale parameter proportional to the implied volatility. \end{rem}

-\begin{rem}[Redundancy of option-implied regressors] Because the projection estimator is an OLS linear projection of the target payoff onto the span of the option basis functions, the Frisch–Waugh–Lovell theorem implies that adding any payoff that already lies in this span does not change the fitted values.
+\begin{rem}[Redundancy of option-implied regressors] Because the projection estimator is a linear projection of the target payoff onto the span of the option basis functions, the Frisch–Waugh–Lovell theorem implies that adding any payoff that already lies in this span does not change the fitted values.
 For example, the CBOE VIX (Example \ref{exmp:vix}) corresponds to a log contract that is replicated from options.
-Hence adding $\log(S_T)$ as an additional basis element and using the VIX price does not improve the estimation of a general payoff.
+Hence adding the VIX payoff does not improve the estimation of a general payoff.
 By contrast, if there were a genuinely tradable claim delivering the log payoff (or a variance claim) whose price were not implied by the options in the basis, then adding $\log(S_T)$ would enlarge the span and improve estimation.
 Notice that the CM formula does not provide a generic way to exploit information from non-option payoffs. \end{rem}

-To illustrate the benefits of the replicating portfolio obtained by projection in \eqref{eq:g_hat} relative to the CM discretization in \eqref{eq:g_approx}, Figure~\ref{fig:approx_cubic} plots both replicating portfolios for a nonlinear payoff.
-The projection-based portfolio is nearly indistinguishable from the true payoff across the entire domain, including outside the range of observed strikes.
-In contrast, the CM approximation replicates the payoff much less accurately, especially in the tails.
-The discrepancy arises because the CM formula relies on a Taylor expansion around the forward price (see \eqref{eq:cm_taylor}), and strike prices do not go far enough in the tails to yield an accurate approximation.
-As a result, the risk-neutral expectation can be estimated with substantial error.
+To illustrate the benefits of the replicating portfolio obtained by projection in \eqref{eq:wls} relative to the CM approximation in \eqref{eq:cm_approx}, Figure~\ref{fig:approx_svix} plots both replicating portfolios corresponding to the SVIX payoff in Example \ref{exmp:var}.
+The projection portfolio tracks the true payoff almost perfectly, even outside the observed strike range.
+The CM portfolio is exact at the forward by construction (see \eqref{eq:cm_taylor}) but loses accuracy as $S_T$ moves further away, and it has no flexibility to fit the payoff outside the observed strike range.
+The upshot is that the CM approximation can produce substantially biased estimates of the risk-neutral expectation.
+The projection, in contrast, picks coefficients to minimize the weighted approximation error across the whole state space, so it stays close to the payoff even where strikes are absent.